4102/Sentimental-Stats/README.md

 * If you want the rest of the group to see the changes you have commited and synced, go to `Repository > Create Pull Request`.
 This creates a place for discussing your changes; we hopefully won't need it very much.

 * If you want to add your changes to the `master branch`, go to `Branch > Merge into master`.
 If someone else has made conflicting changes Git can usually resolve them on its own; otherwise do you best and we'll figure it out together if necessary.

+## Dependencies
+Sentimental Stats uses Typesafe's Scala Logging library for logging, MongoDB and its Scala Driver library for data storage, and Twitter4J for accessing Twitter's REST API.

 ### Who works on what